sryvcr/python-discord-bot/README.md

     - `>stats`
     returns a response with the discord server stats.
 3. `>sum`
-    - `>sum 3 4`
+    - `>sum 10 9 56`
-    returns a response with the sum between two numbers.
+    returns a response with the sum between n numbers.
 4. `>youtube query`
     - `>youtube python`
     returns the 10 principal videos from youtube according to the query, in this case 10 python videos.